Against the Tyranny of Pure States in Quantum Theory: The Inconsistent Definition(s) of `Pure State'

-This operational-mathematical conundrum has its root in a confusion present within the specialized literature, namely, that between a mathematical equivalence and a physical one.
-Indeed, that which is equivalent from a mathematical perspective of analysis is not a necessarily equivalent from a physical standpoint.
-As we discussed above ---and explicitly remarked by Einstein---, a physical concept does not exist ---for the physicist--- until he has the possibility of discovering whether or not it is fulfilled in an actual case.
-Since the operational content of a pure state is only related to certainty, and in the case of QM certain predictions are only found in one single basis, the purity of a state can be only tested within a single frame of reference (or basis).
-This becomes explicit through the derivation of a Corollary to the Kochen-Specker theorem in \cite{deRondeMassri16} which shows that there does not exist a valuation for the dynamical properties that constitute a physical system.
-Indeed, we define as {\it Value Invariance of Dynamical Properties} (VIDP) that the set of dynamical properties that constitute a physical system must be invariant under transformations of frames or coordinates.
+This contextual definition has the purpose to secure the existence of one observable which will be {\it certain}, and consequently {\it actual}, if measured. \begin{definition}[Operational Purity] Given a quantum system in the state $|\psi \rangle$, there exists an experimental situation (or context) in which the test of it will yield with certainty (probability = 1) its related outcome. \end{definition} In short, as remarked in \cite[p.
+25]{BZ06}: ``The pure states are those for which the outcome is certain, so that one of the [probabilities] $p_i$ is equal to one.''
+As we discussed in the previous sections, this definition is highly problematic for an understanding which respects the basic democratic standpoint of physics according to which a physical concept must be independent of the choice of a particular reference frame.
+But since the above definition of {\it operational purity} makes explicit reference to a {\it preferred basis}, the concept appears as related to only one single reference frame.
+Or in other words, the operational content of purity (i.e., the certain prediction of a measurement) is evidently non-invariant in the most radical way.
+Not only its translation to a different reference frame is impossible, its very existence is restricted to only one preferred basis.
+If we were to apply these ideas in the classical case, a rabbit running through a field would have the property of having {\it velocity} (or {\it position}) only for an observer in the platform, but not for an observer in the train ---or anywhere else.
+Each reference frame would describe a series of different (inconsistent) states of the rabbit.
+Thus, the very existence of the rabbit would become untenable.
+The fact there is no consistent translation of the notion of operational purity, not even in principle, becomes explicit through the derivation of a Corollary to the Kochen-Specker theorem in \cite{deRondeMassri16} which shows that there does not exist a binary valuation for the dynamical properties that constitute a physical system.
+Indeed, we define as {\it Value Invariance of Dynamical Properties} that the set of dynamical properties that constitute a physical system must be invariant under transformations of frames or coordinates.
 We say that the context $\mathcal{A}$ \emph{commutes} with the context $\mathcal{B}$ if $AB=BA$ for all $A\in\mathcal{A}$ and $B\in\mathcal{B}$.
-In particular, if $\mathcal{A}$ is maximal and commutes with $\mathcal{B}$, then $\mathcal{B}\subseteq\mathcal{A}$ and any {\it LV} defined over $\mathcal{A}$ is defined over $\mathcal{B}$.
+In particular, if $\mathcal{A}$ is maximal and commutes with $\mathcal{B}$, then $\mathcal{B}\subseteq\mathcal{A}$ and any {\it Local Valuation} defined over $\mathcal{A}$ is defined over $\mathcal{B}$.
 We have the following result,